liveBuildKenya/backend-dev-test/readme.md

 ```

-2. Ensure the data setting file in both the [Data Library](Libraries/Jambopay.Data/App_Data/dataSettings.json) and [Web Api](Presentation/Jambopay.Web.Api/App_Data/dataSettings.json) data settings are pointing to your local instance of MSSQL.
+2. Ensure the data setting file in both the [Data Library](Libraries/Jambopay.Data/App_Data/dataSettings.json) and [Web Api](Presentation/Jambopay.Web.Api/App_Data/dataSettings.json) are pointing to your local instance of MSSQL.

 ``` json